soupi/rfc/reading_haskell.md

 ## Defining Types - Type variables

 - We can use type variables when defining types
+- We can define generic structures
+- This way we don't have to restrict our structure to a specific type such as `Int` or `Bool` like in the previous slide

 ```hs
 -- a value of type a or nothing